Scopes are an incredible useful feature of Assembler CSS that allow you to set properties

 Text clip

-scope is used only to overcome a bug in Chromium-based browsers when using
+The text-clip scope is used only to overcome a bug in Chromium-based browsers when using

-a CSS variable, having the value text
+a CSS variable, having the value text, for the background-clip property.

 <div x-style="text-clip!bg-clip:text; color:transparent; gradient:red, blue; ...">